tims/saltnpepper/README.rst

-This script opens textmate on daily .rst file.
+This script opens textmate on a daily .rst file.
 It will also create a pdf of all your daily files so far.

 Edit saltnpepper.sh to set the text editor of your choice.